FormulaMonks/coercive/README.md

 ### `uri`

-The `uri` coercion function really showcases how it's very easy to build custom logic to validate and coerce any kind of input. `uri` is meant to verify IP and URLs and has a variety of options
+The `uri` coercion function really showcases how it's very easy to build custom logic to validate and coerce any kind of input. `uri` is meant to verify IP and URLs and has a variety of options.

 ```ruby
 module CoerceFoo